 We’ve done quite a bit of homework ourselves on just how remarkable visual commerce and UGC is for our own clients.

-According to client data from the Photoslurp platform, user generated images are more likely to convert customers when paired against “professional” or non-UGC images.
+According to client data, user generated images are more likely to convert customers when paired against “professional” or non-UGC images.

 In fact, we learned that social users are five times more likely to make a purchase after clicking on a user generated photo.